 It's easy to idolize certain CEOs and admire their drive to innovate.
 But some have gone way off course.

-CEOs of some of the world’s most famous companies often have a dark side.
+CEOs of some of the world’s most famous companies are now considered among the worst CEOs of all time.
 Corner-cutting, a toxic work culture and arrogance can lead to a lack of business transparency and a blatant disregard for regulatory procedures, the consequences of which can be costly.
-Some well-known leaders have managed to survive their scandals while others have found their careers in tatters.
+Some well-known leaders have managed to survive their scandals, while others have found their careers in tatters.
+Keep reading to find out who the most hated CEOs are — and what you can learn from them.

-The following 10 once-revered CEOs enjoyed immense popularity and success — until they didn’t.
+With that in mind, here’s a look at 10 once-revered CEOs who enjoyed immense popularity and success — until they didn’t.
 See how they fell off their pedestals and which ones survived the rough landings.

-From Google Ads to Google Pay, Google’s services have become indispensable to businesses and consumers.
-Google and its parent company, Alphabet, are determined to move beyond search engines and find their way into every facet of our lives.
-There’s no doubt that Larry Page — who co-founded Google, was its CEO for years and served as CEO of Alphabet until 2019 — deserves much of the credit.
+From Google Ads to Google Wallet, Google’s services have become indispensable to businesses and consumers.
+Google and its parent company, Alphabet, are determined to move beyond search engines and extend their reach into nearly every aspect of daily life.
+There’s no doubt that Larry Page — who co-founded Google, served as its CEO for years, and led Alphabet until 2019 — deserves much of the credit.
 But at what cost?

-Although Google is often praised as one of the most employee-friendly businesses in the industry, it’s hard to fight your own nature.
-Those who worked closely with Page have described him as very withdrawn, often to the point of rudeness.
-During important meetings, it’s said he would disengage and refuse to pay attention to those around him.
-Some describe him as “kind of a jerk” and “an egomaniacal asshole.”
+Although Google is often praised as one of the most employee-friendly companies in the industry, it’s hard to fight your own nature.
+Those who worked closely with Page have described him as withdrawn, sometimes to the point of rudeness.
+During important meetings, he was reportedly disengaged and unresponsive.
+Some described him as “kind of a jerk” and, more bluntly, “an egomaniacal asshole.”

-While Page was respected among his subordinates, many felt he’d prefer as little human contact as possible.
-Today, he remains on Alphabet’s board of directors and is a member of its executive committee, suggesting that he still retains a fair amount of power, even if his personality isn’t as fun as a Google Doodle.
+While Page was respected among his subordinates, many felt he preferred as little human contact as possible.
+Today, he remains on Alphabet’s board of directors and is a member of its executive committee, suggesting he still retains a fair amount of influence, even if his personality isn’t quite as lighthearted as a Google Doodle.

-When it comes to being respected and popular with the “troops,” for a long time, it was hard to beat Lloyd Blankfein, who’s been the senior chairman of Goldman Sachs since 2019 and previously served as CEO, COO and president.
-At one point in his tenure, he had a 97 percent approval rating — which says something about his leadership style.
+When it comes to being respected and popular with the “troops,” for a long time, it was hard to beat Lloyd Blankfein, who’s been the senior chairman at Goldman Sachs since 2019 and previously served as CEO, COO and president.
+At one point in his tenure, he had a 97 percent approval rating, which says something about his leadership style.

 How can a man so beloved by his underlings have a dark side?
 Consider the following:

-Blankfein has weathered several other scandals during his reign, which raises the question of whether his image can ever be tarnished entirely.
+Blankfein has weathered several other scandals during his tenure, which raises the question of whether his image can ever be entirely tarnished.

 Improving employee engagement is crucial in business because unhappy workers are typically less productive.
 And where there’s a disgruntled employee, you can bet there’s a lousy boss not far off.
 Such was the case with Carly Fiorina.

 Fiorina was brought on as CEO of Hewlett-Packard (HP) in 1999, becoming the first female head of a Fortune 100 company in the process.
 For a while, it seemed she would be a good fit.
-In actuality, her tenure was plagued with problems from day one and they just seemed to stack up as time went on.
+In reality, her tenure was plagued with problems from day one, and they only seemed to accumulate as time went on.
 Consider the following:

 Still, her stint as HP’s CEO wasn’t a total failure: When she was forced to resign in 2005, the company’s stock jumped 6.9 percent.
 It seems that getting fired was the best thing Fiorina could have done for HP.
 As for her career, well, that’s been considerably damaged due in part to her failed attempts to move into politics.